(+91) 9686 448899

 A high molecular weighing thermoset polymer matrix is formed after heating benzoxazine.
 They take an effort to outdo epoxy and phenolic resins by using composites that enhance their fire and flame resistance along with mechanical performances.
 They fall under the category of high-performing and halogen-free polymers.

 The primary application of polybenzoxazine lies in adhesives and fibre-reinforced plastic.
 These are suitable for bismaleimide resins, epoxy and phenolic.
-They tend to have low levels of flammability, a great amount of heath stability and an increased resistance for chemicals.
+They tend to have low levels of flammability, a great amount of heat stability and an increased resistance to chemicals.
 They are generally used as components that can be exposed to corrosive media and high temperatures.

-More advantages of Benzoxazine are that it does not have a volatile organic compound releasing while curing.
+More advantages of Benzoxazine are that it does not have a volatile organic compound released while curing.
 The Verbosities are low, and the shrinkage is nearly zero.
-It can also be stored in room temperature.
+It can also be stored at room temperature.
 The material also has good amounts of hydrophobicity and chemical resistance with ideal electrical properties.

 The workers of Dupont had pioneered it by the 1950s and they developed a way to synthesise high molecular weight polyamide which also had soluble polymer precursors.
 Even today this route has continued to be the main one for producing most polyimides.
 Since 1955, this material has been under mass production.
 Most books and review articles have covered the subject of polyimides extensively.

 The composition of polyimides makes them semi-aromatic or alipharomatic, aliphatic and aromatic.
 The thermostability of polyimides is what makes them apt to be used in this manner.
 The interactions of polyimides and main chains make them thermoplastic and thermoset.
 This increases their commercial availability as uncured resins, stock shapes, laminates, polyimide solutions, thin sheets and machined parts.